 - We work on planning our annual corrections workshop and review all facility AA programs.

 - The corrections committee is made up of a Chair, Secretary, and Volunteer Leads from each facility.

-Male Assistance is needed at the DC Men’s Prison.
+Men Volunteers are needed at the DC Men’s Prison.